BartleyR/dotfiles/README.md

 - `home/.zshrc`: ZSH configuration file

 ## Local Custom Aliases and Functions [optional]
 There may be instances where it's desierable to have some aliases and functions that exist on a single machine or OS type (e.g., only on macOS and not on Ubuntu).
-To accomplish this, place the local customizations in a file named `.aliases.local` in the `$HOME` directory.
+To accomplish this, place the local customizations in a file named `.aliases_functions.local` in the `$HOME` directory.
 This file will be sourced via `.zshrc` if it exists.

 ## Testing
 Scripts and configurations have been tested with the following operating systems and terminals.